Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Introduction

-The resulting estimates can be incorporated within the Network-based Gene Set Analysis framework, which provides a rigorous statistical framework for assessing alterations in biological pathways, sometimes referred to as differential network biology \citep{ideker2012differential}.
-Moreover, estimation of high dimensional networks subject to hard (or soft) constraints on conditional dependence relationships among random variables represents a canonical problem in the context of graphical models and efficient methods for addressing this problem are of independent interest.
-Therefore, the first contribution of this paper is the development of an efficient algorithm for constrained network estimation, together with establishing the consistency of the obtained estimates, as a function of available network information.
+The first contribution of this paper is the development of a method for constrained network estimation from high-dimensional data, together with establishing the consistency of the resulting estimate.
+Estimation of high-dimensional networks subject to hard (or soft) constraints on conditional dependence relationships amongst random variables represents a canonical problem in the context of graphical models, and the proposed method for addressing this problem is of independent interest.
+By incorporating the condition-specific network estimates from the proposed method into the NetGSA framework, we also provide a rigorous statistical framework for assessing alterations in biological pathways, referred to as \emph{differential network biology} \citep{ideker2012differential}.

+The proposed framework accounts for two sources of uncertainty: the first concerns the reliability of the external information used for constructing the network estimate from data.
+The second is the variability of the network estimate, which can impact the pathway enrichment testing procedure.
+We establish that, under certain regularity conditions, consistent estimates of the network can be obtained, leading, in turn, to an asymptotically most power unbiased test for pathway enrichment analysis.
+Our theoretical analysis also sheds light into the potential improvements in accuracy and power by directly accounting for the amount of reliable external network information.

-A second objective of this study is to scale up the Network-based Gene Set Analysis estimation algorithm to very large size networks.
-The main bottleneck in application of the Network-based Gene Set Analysis methodology arises from the estimation of mixed effects linear parameters -- specifically the variance components -- for thousands of variables.
-We develop efficient computational methods for estimation of these parameters based on a profile likelihood approach.
-In particular, we employ a Cholesky factorization of the covariance matrices to speed up matrix inversions, and use it to develop an efficient algorithm based on Newton's method, with backtracking line search \citep{Boyd:2004gs} for step size selection.
-To supply reliable starting points for this algorithm, we further develop an approximate method-of-moments-type estimator.
+A second objective of this study is to scale up the NetGSA estimation algorithm to very large size networks.
+The main bottleneck in applying the NetGSA methodology arises from the estimation of mixed effects linear parameters---specifically the variance components---for thousands of variables.
+We develop efficient and stable computational methods for estimation of these parameters based on a profile likelihood approach.
+In particular, we employ a Cholesky factorization of the covariance matrices to speed up matrix inversions, and use it to develop a stable algorithm based on Newton's method with backtracking line search \citep[][page 487]{Boyd:2004gs} for step size selection.
+To supply reliable starting points for this algorithm, we further develop an approximate method-of-moment-type estimator.